Ruchita-0310/Nanopore_seq/QC_polishing_assembly.md

 ```
 conda create --name filtlong -c bioconda filtlong #made new env called filtlong
 conda activate filtlong
-filtlong --min_mean_q 80 passed_reads_trimmed.fastq.gz| gzip > chopped_reads.fastq.gz #will produce chopped_reads.fastq.gz file which will be used for downstream analysis
+filtlong --min_mean_q 80 passed_reads_trimmed.fastq.gz| gzip > final_reads.fastq.gz #will produce final_reads.fastq.gz file which will be used for downstream analysis
 ```
 [Mean q](https://github.com/rrwick/Filtlong#read-scoring) is set to 80 to remove the reads that were less than 80% correct which was already done by guppy.
 So you can play around with different mean_q values to get a better assembly.
 I used 80% and 95% and will compared it using flye.